nidhish-nayak/fabric-clothing/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Nidhish-D-Nayak/my-clothing-app/tree/Redux-Saga)

 Welcome to Fabric Clothing App!
-This application is built using React, Redux, Thunk, Saga, Firebase and Styled Components.
+This application is built using React, Redux, Thunk, Redux-Toolkit, Firebase and Styled Components.
 It aims to provide users with an intuitive and seamless shopping experience for clothing items made from premium fabrics.

 ## Features ✨